ebtc-protocol/ebtc/README.md

 - From a Pool to a user
 - From one Pool to another Pool

 stETH is recorded on an _individual_ level, but stored in _aggregate_ in a Pool.
-An active Cdp with collateral and debt has a struct in the CdpManager that stores its stETH collateral value in a uint, but its actual stETH is in the balance of the ActivePool contract.
+An active CDP with collateral and debt has a struct in the CdpManager that stores its stETH collateral value in a uint, but its actual stETH is in the balance of the ActivePool contract.

 Likewise, the StabilityPool holds the total accumulated stETH gains from liquidations for all depositors.